 A struggling economy has increased caseloads in EAWS as individuals and families look for assistance through Medical Assistance, Badger Care, Child Care, Food Share and Wisconsin Works.
 EAWS has worked to expand self-service options including the addition of check-in kiosks in the lobby and implementation of a call center to better serve its customers and create staff efficiencies.
-In the 2nd quarter of 2011 the average ESS caseload (non-W-2) is 648.
+In the 3rd quarter of 2011 the average ESS caseload (non-W-2) remains at 648.
+ESS caseloads will increase when the State transitions Enrollment Service Center (ESC) cases to local Income Maintenance agencies beginning in November 2011.

 From 2008 until June 2009 there was a steady increase in caseloads.
-In July 2009 the State's Enrollment Service Center (ESC) opened.
+In July 2009 the State's ESC opened.
 The ESC served childless adults' Food Share cases and some Family Planning Waiver cases that had traditionally come through counties.
 This accounts for the declining caseloads from mid-2009 to mid-2010 when Dane County caseloads again began to climb.
 The State intends to close the ESC as it does not meet federal requirements.
-Plans for transitioning 9,000 -10,000 cases to Dane County could happen as soon as October of this year.
+The most recent estimate of new cases transitioning to Dane County as a result of the Center closing is now more than 12,000.
+Transition will begin in November 2011 with the bulk of the case transfers occuring in March 2012.